 Before the party, remind employees that this is a workplace event and the rules of the handbook are still in full affect.
 In other words, being “under the influence” does not make an employee immune to disciplinary action.

 3) Say 'Yes' to Plus Ones

 Encourage all employees to bring a plus one.
-Having a significant other or spouse around may help prevent any unwanted sexual harassment.
+Having a significant other or spouse around at an office holiday party may help prevent any unwanted sexual harassment.
 And, shyer employees may be more willing to come out of their shells if they are in the presence of a person that they are comfortable around.

 4) Two Drink Maximum

 Typical company party protocol dictates that there should be a two drink maximum per employee.
 Free-flowing alcohol can easily lead to lapses in judgement, and these lapses in judgement can lead to thousands of dollars in legal bills for your organization.